-Mark begins the story of Jesus like this: “The beginning of the good news of Jesus Christ, the Son of God.”
+Mark begins the story of Jesus with an incomplete sentence: “The beginning of the good news of Jesus Christ, the Son of God.”
 In a way, his opening functions as a title.

-Later when Jesus was baptized a voice spoke from heaven: “You are my Son, the Beloved; with you I am well pleased.”
+Later when Jesus was baptized, a voice spoke from heaven: “You are my Son, the Beloved; with you I am well pleased.”
 Mark’s Jesus is again referred to as “son.”

-So now what did it mean for Mark and his Christian community to say that Jesus is the Son of God?
+So now what did it mean for Mark and his Christian community to say that this Jesus is the “son of God?”

 Jesus comes from the classification: “God.”